-UK lawmakers to vote on Brexit bill
+Brexit: May confirms date of detailed plan

 However, in both the main parliamentary parties -- the Conservatives and Labour -- opinion is split over the wisdom of Brexit, with only the small Liberal Democrat party and the Scottish National Party united in their stance to stay in.

-May -- who has come under fire for failing to set out a vision for Brexit -- told parliament last week that the government would produce a white paper that would be scrutinized by lawmakers.

-She had resisted such a move because she said it would show the UK's negotiating hand.
 Not only will the UK need to negotiate the exit from Europe, but also new trade deals with all its trading partners.

-The House of Lords, the UK's upper house will also need to approve the Article 50 legislation before it can become law.